 Most of our online tests are available through the HTS platform – click here for an overview.
 To access tests on HTS, you can choose between two options:

 To get set up with an HTS account, contact us by email, or you can purchase the tests directly on our website.
 We will then set up your account.

 Once we have received your order, we set up the online HTS account for you, add your test licenses and send you your login details by email.
 This may take up to one working day.

 Once you have received your account login details, you will be able to set up your questionnaires and send them via email to your test takers.
 Once they complete their test, the report is automatically formulated on the portal, and ready to be downloaded as a pdf.

-With your login details, you will receive a user manual for the HTS 5 platform, as well as tutorials explaining the process.
+With your login details, you will receive a user manual for the HTS platform, as well as tutorials explaining how to use the system.
 Your Hogrefe customer support team is also available to assist you with the process and with any queries you might have.

 Norms are based on a German population of graduates and degree students, aged 18 to 35 years, N = 668 individuals